hardenedlinux/debrepo/README.md

 Stay tuned for update!

+# Pull Request

+Pull Requests will NOT be accepted, since all packages and repo changes require to be signed by the maintainer.
+A package is included if and only if the packaging task is a project of HardenedLinux.

+You may consider joining HardenedLinux by creating an issue, and make your packaging task a project of HardenedLinux.
+However, packaging and publishing are still made by the maintainer(s) alone.

 # Security

 When a security update came out but the repository is not updated yet, you can create